dean0x7d/pybinding/docs/tutorial/lattice.rst

 Graphene
 --------

-The next example shows a slightly more complicate two-atom lattice of graphene.
+The next example shows a slightly more complicated two-atom lattice of graphene.

 .. plot::
     :context: close-figs